wgsquayson/simple-chat-mobile/README.md

 - `show-error-toast.ts` - imperatively calls a method from the Toast component, to show error toasts
 - `validate-email.ts` - a regex to validate e-mails

-## Thought process and decisions

-### Firebase?

-Not sure if it's the best decision for a chat app, but it's surely fast, provides real-time comunication, storage, etc. Overall great to use for small projects.

-### Redux?
-Zustand?

-I don't think state managers it would be necessary here, since only the auth context data is shared through the app.
-It would be too much.

-### Why not styled-components?

-I like the way `styled-components` brings us closer to web development.
-It's a great tool, I know everything that i did can be done using it and I have absolutely no problem using it, but recently i started to use this `useStyle` hook approach to deal with styles and i like it better.
-Also, I read somewhere (not being able to find the source) that it is about 20 to 30% faster than `styled-components`, so.

-### Strings file?

-I found that strings files are very useful for mainly 2 things - testing (not having to rewriting strings on tests everytime) and readability.

 ## How to build and run the project

 - run `yarn` to install dependencies